pjkaufman/dynamicVideoList/README.md

 ## Types

-There are three different types of video player templates setup in this repository.
+There are four different types of video player templates setup in this repository.

 1. Dynamic Video Player